thewjones/mattjon.es/content/post/Andor/index.md

 A post about Andor, with no spoilers.

-I don't tend to consume a lot of tv, films or books these days.
+I don't tend to consume a lot of tv or films these days.
 It's not that I don't want to, it's a just a lack-of-time thing really.

 I will occassionally seek out new Star Trek series (see what I did there) and watch the various Star Wars series when they come out.